JozeFons/Theta_Guardian_Node_script/README.md

 * Make it executable (chmod +x install_theta_guardian_node.sh).
 * Execute it with root privileges (sudo ./install_theta_guardian_node.sh).

-* Optional: You can copy/paste from here and to your server machine and create/open file with following command: sudo nano path/to/your/install_theta_guardian_node.sh.
+* Optional: You can copy/paste from here to your server machine and create/open file with following command: sudo nano path/to/your/install_theta_guardian_node.sh.

 This script will perform the following tasks: